 - Go for the salad – this option is now commonly available at fast-food establishments.
 The dressings are often soybean oil based, ask for a side of salsa to use as dressing.

 - Ask to see a list of the nutritional content of menu items.
 Some restaurants have them posted – if they don’t, ask for them, and then ask yourself if you really want to eat there.

 - Don’t forget that the grocery or convenience store makes a perfect fast food option.
 Run in and pick up some cheese, nuts or plain yogurt.
 Many gas stations even stock pickles, cheese sticks, hard-boiled eggs and salad as whole food options to satisfy your hunger.

 If you are in the unenviable position of having no choice but to eat fast food, try these easy suggestions to help make your meal as healthful as possible:

 - Avoid anything deep-fried.
 From chicken to potatoes to onions, deep-fried foods contain altered fats that are pro-inflammatory and detrimental to the body.

 - Skip the soda since it has no nutritional value and adds unnecessary calories to an already nutritionally challenged meal.
 Order plain water or unsweetened tea instead.

 - Avoid desserts.
 There are more than enough calories in fast food; there’s no need to add a sugary finale.

-- Opt out of cheese and condiments such as mayonnaise and tartar sauce, which can add unhealthy types of fat.
+- Opt out of cheese and condiments such as mayonnaise and tartar sauce, which can add unhealthy types of fat and heavy amounts of calories.
 Rare is the fast food restaurant that uses real cheese anyway.
 Use salsa, mustard or vinegar to add flavor as desired.

 Today’s Health Topics